The experts at Summit Orthopedics provide hockey injury prevention tips in their QUICKGuide to prevent injuries and stay safe during the sport.

 There are two dynamics at play here: fit and condition.
-You want all equipment to fit the player well; over- or under-sized equipment can mean increased risk of injury.
-Used equipment can be a great money saver, but when buying equipment, make sure to check it thoroughly for damage, as significant wear and tear from use can reduce its effectiveness.
+You want all equipment to fit the player well; oversized or undersized equipment can mean increased risk of injury.
+Used equipment can be a great money saver, but when buying equipment, make sure to check it thoroughly for damage, since significant wear and tear from use can reduce its effectiveness.

 Don’t let players become a magnet for concussions

 The phrase “heads-up hockey” is everywhere, but it takes a lot of reinforcement and focus on it to become part of the culture of play.
 There is a natural reflex to duck when there is something coming, but that exposes the neck and head to significant injury.
-If players are headed for the boards, teach them to twist their body so their shoulder or buttocks takes the hit rather than the head.
-As parents, learn and teach your child the symptoms of a concussion.
+If players are headed for the boards, teach them to twist their body so their shoulder or buttocks take the hit rather than the head.
+As parents, learn the symptoms of a concussion and teach them to your child.
 A great resource can be found at: http://www.cdc.gov/concussion/sports/index.html.
 Remember, you don’t have to lose consciousness to have a concussion.